 4. Add ginger, garlic and chopped chilies.
 Stir-fry for another 5-10 minutes on medium heat until onions turn lightly golden-brown.
 Add turmeric, chili powder, coriander powder, salt, and tomatoes - stir well.
 Cook on medium heat for about 5 minutes until oil starts separating from the sauce.

 5. Add cooked chickpeas along with 1 cup chickpea stock leftover from cooking.
 (If using canned chickpeas, drain and add chickpeas.
 Add 1 cups of fresh water if using canned chickpeas).
 Bring to the boil, reduce heat, cover and cook for another 15-20 minutes.

 6. Add tamarind pulp and garam masala to chickpea curry.
 Stir well and bring to the boil on medium heat.
 Finally add coriander leaves and serve hot with bread, puris, naan or rice.
 Curried chickpeas also go beautifully with our crispy spiced potato patties (Aloo Tikki) and coriander chutney.

 NOTE: To make dried chana masala, do not add chickpea stock or water to the curry.
-For spicier curry, add 1 teaspoon chana masala powder (available at Indian grocery stores) along with other dried spices.
+For spicier curry, add 1 teaspoon chana masala powder (available at Indian grocery stores) along with other dried spices listed above.